gretchesketch/project1_Cocktail-Recipe/README.md

 Room for improvement:
 - We feel we could improve the styling and user interface of our application.
+- We would like to make it so you can hit the entire favorite button to save instead of just the heart.

 To do:
-- We would like to utilize additional API's to render more search options
+- We would also like to utilize additional API's to render more search options

 ## Contact
 Created by: